refresh-bio/vclust/README.md

 ./vclust.py prefilter -i genomes.fna -o fltr.txt --k 25 --min-kmers 30 --min-ident 0.7
 ```

-Large sets of genome sequences can be processed in smaller, equally-sized, batches of sequences to reduce memory consumption.
+To reduce memory consumption, large sets of genome sequences can be processed in smaller, equally-sized, batches of sequences.

 ```bash
 # Process genomes in batches of 5 million sequences each.